Ben Vicere writes:

 Friends of mine would say that I'm the wrong person to ask that!
 While it's true that I can be hard on my gear, that fact also makes me qualified to comment.
 I've learned the hard way, multiple times, as to the very best way to keep equipment through the rigors of an ice season.

-First off, if you tow your equipment in an Otter or similar sled, you need one crucial piece of equipment.
+First off, if you tow your equipment in an Otter sled, you need one crucial piece of equipment.
 In my experience, the ice auger is most likely to get damaged (notice all of the vehicle mounts for them), but also does the most damage inside of a sled.
 It sounds like a shameless pitch, but the Otter Auger Shield covers the flighting and takes away all of the sharp and protruding edges that destroy electronics, minnow buckets, and anything else plastic or less rigid.

 Rods get a hard case as few soft-sided cases on the market withstand long hauls without some form of damage.
 A hard case does a good job with the reels attached too, as they can't move/rattle around too much.